Why Roger Waters Stumbled So Badly With ‘Radio K.A.O.S.’

 Once there, Billy discovers he can modify cordless phones to access computers and speech synthesizers and use them to speak, establishing a friendship of sorts with a freeform radio station.
 (We're pretty sure you can guess the call letters.)
 In the final act, Billy hacks into a military satellite in order to fool the world into thinking it's headed for nuclear destruction, thus beginning a new era of peace and harmony.

 Acknowledging the complexity of that narrative, Radio K.A.O.S. was bundled with a libretto that tried to explain the story between songs like "Radio Waves," "Me or Him," and "The Tide is Turning (After Live Aid)."
 Complicating matters was the machine-heavy production which Roger Waters himself later derided: "I allowed myself to get pushed down roads that were uncomfortable for me."

 Waters also argued that "I should never have made that record," a sentiment shared by many critics at the time.
-Jimmy Guterman and Owen O'Donnell listed Radio K.A.O.S. in their book The Worst Rock n' Roll Records of All Time, saying it was "fueled by colossal ineptitude and a perversely fascinating inability to communicate even the simplest idea without wrapping it in pretension."
+Jimmy Guterman and Owen O'Donnell featured Radio K.A.O.S. in their book The Worst Rock n' Roll Records of All Time, saying it was "fueled by colossal ineptitude and a perversely fascinating inability to communicate even the simplest idea without wrapping it in pretension."